 I am available to my clients by email in between our calls, for whatever comes up (brilliant idea or momentary panic).
 I only work with a small number of writers at a time, so I can give deep, personalized attention to you and the project that means so much to you.

 ready to take the next step?

-I am currently booking new clients to begin in July and August, 2018.
+I am currently accepting new clients for October 2018.

-If you are interested in learning more, please fill out the short form below and I'll schedule a complimentary call with you to see if it's a good fit!
+If you are interested in learning more, please fill out the short form below and I'll get back to you!